 I can always use more ideas -Please and thank you!!!

-I strive to start my day with a devotion and prayer before my littles are clamoring for chocolate almond milk, breakfast or Doc McStuffin.
+I strive to start my day with a devotion and prayer before my kids are clamoring for chocolate almond milk, breakfast or Doc McStuffin.
 Sometimes, depending on how late we sleep, this is easily done and other times not so much.
-I am fairly intelligent and I know that early rising is the Proverbs 31 model of the perfect mom for a good reason.
-I am here to state that she can have that title, because I am proudly a night owl.
+I am fairly intelligent and I know that early rising is the Proverbs-31 model of the perfect mom for a good reason.
+I am here to state that she can have that title because I am proudly a night owl.

 It is only a "Monday" if we had too many social obligations over the weekend and we 'let the house go'.
 Otherwise, I find most Mondays easy, when recharged from the weekend.
 My mind is normally filled with things I wish to accomplish and I try to start tackling them, but the laundry normally stands in my way.